cuberite/cuberite/README.md

 Cuberite can run on Windows, *nix and Android operating systems.
 This includes Android phones and tablets as well as Raspberry Pis.

-We currently support Release 1.8 and 1.9 Minecraft protocol versions.
+We currently support Release 1.8 - 1.10 Minecraft protocol versions.

 Subscribe to [the newsletter](https://cuberite.org/news/#subscribe) for important updates and project news.